Member of Parliament, Lok Sabha

 A Member of Parliament in the Lok Sabha (abbreviated: MP) is the representative of a legislative constituency in the Lok Sabha; the lower house of the Parliament of India.
 Members of parliament of Lok Sabha are chosen by direct elections on the basis of the adult suffrage.
 The maximum permitted strength of members of parliament in the Lok Sabha is 550.
 This includes the maximum 530 members to represent the constituencies and states and up to 20 members to represent the union territories (both chosen by direct elections).
-Between 1952 and 2020, two seats were reserved for members of the Anglo-Indian community.
+Between 1952 and January 25, 2020, two seats were reserved for members of the Anglo-Indian community.
 The current elected strength of the Lok Sabha is 543.
 The party—or coalition of parties—having a majority in the Lok Sabha chooses the Prime Minister of India.

+All Members of Lok Sabha rank 21st in the Order of Precedence of India.

 History

 The first instance of member of parliament equivalent in India dates back to 9 December 1946, the day Constituent Assembly of India was formed with the purpose of drafting a constitution for India.
 As opposed to be elected on the basis of adult suffrage, the Constituent Assembly of India consisted of indirectly elected representatives and were not categorised between Rajya Sabha and Lok Sabha.
 Muslims and Sikhs were given special representation as minorities.
 The Constituent Assembly of India took 2 years, 11 months and 18 days to draft the constitution for independent India and was dissolved in 1949.

 On 26 January 1950, the Indian constitution came into force and the first general elections (under the new constitution) were held in 1951–1952.
 The 1st Lok Sabha was constituted on 17 April 1952 and had 489 constituencies, thereby first set of elected members of parliament of Lok Sabha in India.